 I believe that all people will strive to be the best they can be, given the right conditions.
 Therefore, I aim to provide those conditions through Person-Centred Therapy.

 Person-centred therapy is also known as person-centred or client-centred counselling.
-It is an approach that works with how people see themselves rather than how a counsellor can interpret their unconscious thoughts or ideas.
+It is an approach that works with how people see themselves rather than how a counsellor interprets their unconscious thoughts or ideas.

-3 core principles underpin the way I work:
+Three core principles underpin the therapy services I offer: